-Monday & Wednesday: 10 a.m. - 3 p.m.
-Tuesday & Thursday: 8 a.m. - 1 p.m.
+Monday & Thursday: 9 a.m. - 2 p.m.
+Tuesday & Wednesday: 1 - 5 p.m.
 Closed Friday, Saturday, Sunday

 College of the Redwoods Student Support Services (continued)

 The Basic Needs Center (formerly called the G.R.O.V.E.) seeks to achieve improved academic and social outcomes by increasing student retention, success, and completion rates among students attending CR who are housing and food insecure.
 Their mission is to ensure that every student has safe, secure housing, access to healthy food, and financial stability, that will help them succeed at College of the Redwoods and in life.
 The Basic Needs Center provides application assistance and information on CalFresh and Medi-Cal, access to the Food Pantry, and referrals to on- and off-campus programs in a welcoming community space.
 Its core values are dignity, empowerment, community, and respect for diversity.